 Scots pine produces good quality timber and has been used that way for as long as the people living here had axes sufficient to cut branches and fell trees.
 The resin that can be extracted from live trees would have been used for many purposes.
 Even without cutting tools the pine forest contained fallen branches and cones useful as wood-fuel for cooking.
 When managed as protected plantations some areas of Scots pine forest became important for commercial timber production and processing.
 These trees became an economic resource that could be extracted, transported and traded.
-There was some use of Scots pine for making charcoal to supply the growing industrial demands for iron, but the resinous wood of this species provided poor quality charcoal in comparison with oak wood.
+Little use was made of Scots pine for making charcoal: the resinous wood of this species provided poor quality charcoal in comparison with oak wood.
 Coppice oakwoods situated and managed nearer the iron smelters were more efficient economically.
+By the time industrialized timber extraction was made possible by efficient tools and transport on roads or by floating down rivers Scots pine had become greatly valued for use in ship building.
+Here it was used for both planks and masts, and the demand for shipbuilding timber was strong, specially for naval warships.
+Then as mining for coal rapidly increased, leading to the industrial revolution active in central Scotland, Scots pine became much used for pit-props.